Frequently Asked Questions and Guidance for Trinity College London exams

 I have recorded my exam and you cannot see the music on the stand.
 Do I need to re-record the exam or will I lose marks?

-Trinity guidelines state you should position your camera so that your face, hands and all of your instruments are in shot while ensuring that your music stand does not obscure the view.
+Trinity guidelines state you should position your camera so that your face, hands and all of your instruments are in the shot while ensuring that your music stand does not obscure the view.
 However, you do not need to see the music stand in the recording.
 You can find more information on our recording guidance.

 Do I need approval for the Rock & Pop Song 2 choice?